 Proving damages in a trade secrets lawsuit—or any kind of business litigation—often involves having an expert witness calculate an amount of lost profits.
 The expert does not have to calculate the lost profits with exact certainty.
 Only “reasonable certainty” is required, and the expert often has to make reasonable estimates or approximations.

 Let’s say the expert estimates that profits would have averaged 3% of revenues, but there was information available from which the expert could have calculated a more precise percentage—maybe 2.79%.
 If the jury awards damages that equal 3% of revenue, will the verdict stand?
-This, in simplified terms, was the situation the Texas Supreme Court recently addressed in Southwestern Energy v.
+This, in simplified terms, was the situation the Texas Supreme Court readdressed in Southwestern Energy v.
 Berry-Helfand.

 The trade secret in Southwestern Energy was a confidential map of potentially profitable oil and gas “sweet spots” that an engineer painstakingly constructed from years of research.
 The jury found that the past profits from use of the trade secret were $11,455,000.
 This number happened to equal exactly 3% of the defendant’s revenue from drilling the successful wells.
 The Texas Supreme Court ruled that there was sufficient evidence to support some amount of lost profits damages, but insufficient evidence to support the 3% figure.
 The court therefore sent the case back for a new trial.